 Mushroom Murano Table Lamp

-Materials: Chromed iron, Murano mouth blown crystal glass, made in the vetro doublé technique: white on the inside and white and brown mottled on the outside.
+Materials: Chromed iron ring.
+Murano hand blown crystal glass. made in the vetro doublé technique: white on the inside and white and brown speckled/mottled on the outside.
 Bakelite socket.

 Height: 28 cm / 11.02”